 For more information, see the what we heard report.

-Bill 32: the Restoring Balance in Alberta's Workplaces Act was introduced on July 7, 2020.
-If passed, it will provide employees and employers with clearer and more flexible rules about averaging agreements, hours of work, rest periods and temporary layoff notices.
+Bill 32: the Restoring Balance in Alberta's Workplaces Act was introduced on July 7, 2020 to provide employees and employers with clearer and more flexible rules about averaging agreements, hours of work, rest periods and temporary layoff notices.

 Last updated: July 7, 2020